Who Has More of Your Personal Data Than Facebook? Try Google - Slashdot

 Yet no one seems to care.
 I'm left with the inescapable conclusion that outrage at Facebook is nothing more than an extension of (D)s throwing a fit because Trump got elected.

-People have been complaining for a long time about these groups, but i think this new wave of anger is bec
+People have been complaining for a long time about these groups, but i think this new wave of anger is because the masses are finally figuring out what only the few have known: data is power, and when it's abused, everything gets fucked quick.
+It's not a D or R thing, it's the fact that a lot more people are witnessing how things get fucked when they shouldn't.

+It's a mirror of a lot of things in life.... some people see the problems before they happen, other's don't until it happens to them, some never do because they prefer to live in a fantasy land.

 Re: (Score:2)